-Last class, we have started this tests; particularly different test required for your irrigation or spillway construction; and that is coming under this also INSITU permeability, it comes under this; and single packer, double packers; and field rocks shear test, and geological reports; up to this, I have discussed.
+Last class we have started this tests, particularly different tests required for your irrigation or spillway constructions and that is coming under this also INSITU permeability.
+It comes under this and single double and field rock shear test and geological reports.